-Dr. Maxwell Sauder is a board-certified dermatologist in Canada (FRCPC) and the United States (DABD) with additional fellowship training.
-He earned his Doctor of Medicine degree at McMaster University and completed a residency in dermatology at The University of Ottawa where he was the chief resident and received The D.C.
-Montgomery Resident Award for excellence in research.
+Dr. Maxwell Sauder is a board-certified dermatologist with additional fellowship training.
+He earned his Doctor of Medicine degree at McMaster University and completed a residency in dermatology at The University of Ottawa.
 He completed fellowship training in Cutaneous Oncology at Harvard Medical School.
 He is a former instructor in dermatology at Harvard Medical School.

-Dr. Sauder is currently an assistant professor in the division of dermatology at the University of Toronto.
+Dr. Sauder is currently an assistant professor and the onco-dermatology fellowship director at the University of Toronto.
 He is an onco-dermatologist at Princess Margaret Cancer Centre.
-He also practices at Toronto Dermatology Centre where he has a large general dermatology practice, is the director of the Pigmented Lesion Clinic and is the research director conducting clinical trials for new therapies of various dermatologic conditions.
+He also practices at Toronto Dermatology Centre where he is the research director conducting clinical trials and the director of the Pigmented Lesion Clinic.